TeoNikolov/wasp-ss-gesgen/tutorial.md

     - `--res_x` : The horizontal resolution to render the video at.
 A higher value will lead to slower rendering, but higher quality.
     - `--res_y` : The vertical resolution to render the video at.
 A higher value will lead to slower rendering, but higher quality.
     - `-o` : The directory in which the file will be output to.
 Currently, the output filename is the same as the input file with the extension set to `.mp4`.
-5. Wait for the video to render - this can take a while depending on the animation duration.
+5. Wait for the process to complete; this can take a while depending on the animation duration.
 6. The rendered video lacks audio (due to technical constraints).
 To add audio, run `ffmpeg -i "/app/output/mp4/output_video.mp4" -i "/app/output/bvh/output_motion.wav" -c:v copy -c:a aac -map 0:v:0 -map 1:a:0 -shortest "/app/output/mp4/output_video_audio.mp4"`:
     - `<first -i>` : This is the video stream we want to combine with audio.
     - `<second -i>` : This is the audio stream we want to combine with video.
 Use the audio file that corresponds to the generated BVH that you rendered the first video for.
 In our case, ZeroEGGS makes a copy of the audio inside the `/output/bvh/` folder, so we can use that.